 The honor roll is published after the fall and spring semesters.
-The purpose of the honor roll is to recognize academic achievements of students.
-Students earning an average of 4.0 will be included on the President's List; those with an average from 3.50 to 3.99 will be included on the Dean's List.
+The purpose of the honor roll is to recognize academic achievements for full-time and part-time students enrolled in 6 or more credit hours.
+Students earning a semester GPA of 4.0 will be included on the President's List; those earning 3.50 to 3.99 will be included on the Dean's List.
+Only credit level coursework is calculated in the GPA.